preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-events/creating-new-event/index.rst.txt

 Creating a new Event
 ======================

-This information is intended for Event Administrators that needs to create a new event in an Event Center.
-Event Administrators must have at least Author permissions.
+This information is intended for Event Managers that needs to create a new event in an Event Center.
+Event Managers must have at least Author permissions.

 1. Go to the Event Center.
 2. Click the button for creating events.